UniMelbHumanRoboticsLab/CANOpenRobotController/README.md

 ## Next steps and specific documentation

 ### Hardware changes and CAN-USB adapters
 See [here](doc/2.Hardware/ModifyingDevice.md) for information on required hardware modifications to get CORC controlling your device.
-See [this page](doc/2.Hardware/USBCANadapters.md) for notes on tested USB-CAN adapters and [this page](doc/2.Hardware/BBUse.md )for some notes and useful information on using BeagleBones.
+See [this page](doc/2.Hardware/USBCANadapters.md) for notes on tested USB-CAN adapters and [this page](doc/2.Hardware/BBUse.md) for some notes and useful information on using BeagleBones.

 ### Generating the code documentation
 Before starting to program with CORC it is highly recommended to generate the Doxygen documentation of the code.
 You can simply run `doxygen Doxyfile` in the root folder.
 This will generate an HTML documentation in the `doc/html` folder.